- Solicitors For Business

 What to Do After a Cycling Accident

 Being involved in a cycling accident can be a particularly distressing time, even more so when it was the result of somebody else’s negligence.
-At Twisted Spokes, we understand that the immediate aftermath of a cycling collision can be incredibly difficult to deal with, as you may be suffering from shock and have adrenaline pumping through your body.
+At JMW, we understand that the immediate aftermath of a cycling collision can be incredibly difficult to deal with, as you may be suffering from shock and have adrenaline pumping through your body.
 To assist you, our solicitors have come up with this guide to help you take the necessary steps should you suffer an injury in a cycling accident.

 1. Move to safety and report the incident

 If you are able to, move to a safe position and call the police and an ambulance if you think the incident is serious enough to warrant it.
 Once the police arrive, share your side of the story with them, including what happened, how it happened, when it happened and what the weather, road and traffic conditions were like, to document in an official police report.
 Ask for the officer’s name and the case reference number for your own records.